-The association's Board is responsible for the other information, which comprises the directors' report the Statement on Internal Financial Control.
-Our opinion on the financial statements does not cover the other information and, accordingly, we do not express an audit opinion or any form of assurance conclusion thereon.
+The association's Board is responsible for the other information, which comprises the Board's Annual report and the Statement on Internal Financial Control.
+Our opinion on the financial statements does not cover the other information and, accordingly, we do not express an audit opinion or, except as explicitly stated below, any form of assurance conclusion thereon.

 Our responsibility is to read the other information and, in doing so, consider whether, based on our financial statements audit work, the information therein is materially misstated or inconsistent with the financial statements or our audit knowledge.
-Based solely on that work, we have not identified material misstatements in the other information.